top of page

 Translation requests can be a range of things like tourism related translations, formal speeches from your local mayor/governor, public health updates, business e-mails etc.

-You could be asked to visit schools on occasion, give presentations about your country, be Santa Claus for Christmas and go meet some children, or attend foreign exchange events or festivals.
-Visits may happen on weekends, so don’t forget to take another day off during the week.
+You could be asked to visit schools to give presentations about your country or become Santa Claus for Christmas and go pass out presents to children.
+You may also be asked to attend foreign exchange events or festivals.
+These work trips may happen on weekends, so make sure to understand how you are compensated and use your time off during the week.

 Interpretation:(通訳)

-This is a field that you may not have to ever do depending on where you are placed, but it is often the most difficult part of the job for CIRs who do end up doing it.
+This is a field that you may not ever have to do depending on where you are placed, but it is often the most difficult part of the job for CIRs who have to do it.
 Often, you will be called in to support visitors who don’t speak Japanese.
-This can range from students to diplomats and other important figures.
-Your CO likely won’t be expecting perfection since you are not a trained interpreter, but researching as much as possible beforehand about the topics that might come up during the interpreting is a good way to prepare beforehand.
+This can range all the way from students to diplomats and other important figures.
+Your CO likely won’t be expecting perfection since you are not a trained interpreter, but researching as much as possible beforehand about the topics that might come up during the interpretation is a good way to prepare beforehand.

 • Assistance with sister city/state relations